nikasakandelidze/aws-journey/route53/route53.md

 1) Add elastic load balancer in front of two these ec2 instnaces ( by creating it and specifying as target of load balancer both instances ) and associate dns with elastic load balancer using Alias record ind dns service route53
 2) Directly add both of ec2 instance ip addresses as targets in dns record targets.
-This way when client asks for ip addresses from dns service, dns service will return both addresses and client itself should decide which to contact ( maybe best strategy here will be to ping one till it's dead and only than jump to next one )
+This way when client asks for ip addresses from dns service, dns service will return both addresses and client itself should decide which to contact ( maybe best strategy here will be to ping one till it's dead and only than automatically jump to next one )

 ## SLA
 Route53 guarantees 100 percent SLA, which means that all the queries sent to route53 will be answered all the time.